2 Days in Skopje

 Final Thoughts

-Skopje was our first stop in a former Yugoslavian country and we were not sure what to expect.
-We had read a couple of blog posts but Skopje surprised us in other ways that we had not anticipated.
+Skopje was our first stop in a former Yugoslavian country, and we were unsure what to expect.
+We had read a couple of blog posts, but Skopje surprised us in other ways that we had not anticipated.

-The Friday call to prayer right outside our hotel room and the Old Bazaar in the Old Town were highlights.
+Highlights included the Friday call to prayer right outside our hotel room and the Old Bazaar in the Old Town (feature photo in this post).
 The excellent lunch we enjoyed near Bohemian Street was also memorable.

-The weather was not the best for our self-guided tour and as we were in Skopje out of season, this may have affected our take on the areas surrounding Macedonia Square.
+The weather was not the best for our self-guided tour, and as we were in Skopje out of season, this may have affected our impression of the areas surrounding Macedonia Square.

-Last but not least, the Memorial House of Mother Teresa was an educational stop where we learned something new about an important historical figure.
-It is always a good thing to keep learning.
+Last but not least, the Memorial House of Mother Teresa was an educational stop.
+We learned something new about an important historical figure.
+We always enjoy learning as we travel.

 Sneakers at the old bazaar in Skopje